Aveek-Saha/blog/content/post/electron-svelte.md

 </body>
 </html>
 ```

-Now run `npm run build` to create the compiled JavaScript and CSS files in the `public/build/` directory.
+Run `npm run build` to create the compiled JavaScript and CSS files in the `public/build/` directory.

-Now if you run `npm run app` you should see the same default welcome page you saw on your browser in an electron window.
+Now if you run `npm run app` you should see the same default welcome page you saw on your browser in an Electron window.

 # Live reload both electron and Svelte
-The way the application is set up now, You could run `npm run dev` in one terminal to enable live reload for Svelte, and `npm run app` in another terminal to live reload the electron app.
+The way the application is set up now, You could run `npm run dev` in one terminal to enable live reload for Svelte, and `npm run app` in another terminal to load the electron app.
 This is a little inconvenient and we can combine both these functions and run them simultaneously.

-For this we'll be using `concurrently`.
+For this we'll be using [`concurrently`](https://www.npmjs.com/package/concurrently).
 So we'll first install it and then update our scripts in `package.json`.

 ```
 npm i -D concurrently